-3-1 Read the owner's user guide that came with your router and router table.
+3-1 Read the owner's user guide that came with your router, router table or router lift.
 It is essential to understand all manufacturer's instructions completely.

-3-2 Always wear:
+- 3-2 Always wear:

 - approved safety glasses;

 - a face mask to protect yourself from harmful dust;

 - hearing protection.